Anubhav25374/Shoes-Website/README.md

-Nike Shoes Frontend Website
+# Nike Shoes Frontend Website

-This project is a responsive frontend website inspired by Nike’s shoe collection, built using pure HTML and CSS.
-The website focuses on delivering a clean, modern, and interactive user interface without using any JavaScript or external frameworks.
+A clean and responsive frontend website inspired by Nike shoes, built using only HTML and CSS.

-It showcases multiple shoe products, each with a visually appealing layout and a review-style presentation, making it suitable for practicing real-world e-commerce UI design.
+This project focuses on creating an interactive user interface with multiple product items and review-style sections.

-✨ Features
+## Features
-Clean and modern UI design
+- Clean and modern UI design

-->Multiple Nike shoe product listings
+- Multiple Nike shoe product listings

-->Interactive hover effects and smooth layouts
+- Interactive hover effects

-->Product review-style sections
+- Product review-style sections

-->Fully responsive design using CSS
+- Responsive layout using CSS
+- No JavaScript or frameworks used

-🛠️ Technologies Used
+## Technologies Used

-->HTML5

-->CSS3 (Flexbox & Grid)

-🎯 Purpose of the Project
+- HTML5
+- CSS3 (Flexbox, Grid)

+## Purpose
-This project was created to sharpen my web development skills, especially:
+This project was created to sharpen my web development skills, including:

-->Writing clean and structured HTML
+- Writing structured and semantic HTML

-->Designing responsive layouts using CSS
+- Designing responsive layouts with CSS

-->Improving UI/UX understanding
+- Improving UI/UX understanding

-->Practicing real-world frontend layouts
+- Practicing real-world frontend design

+## Note
+This is a frontend-only project built for learning and practice purposes.
+No backend functionality is included.